| |

 Features include: Short breaks Pets allowed Internet or WiFI Access Garden Close to a Pub

 Accommodation overview: One of three cottages in a row that sleep up to a total of 12 Westleton is a pretty village midway between Aldeburgh and Southwold with the coast at Dunwich only two and a half miles away.
 It is centred around a large green and is one of the most popular places to stay on the Heritage Coast as it is an ideal base for the beach or for Minsmere, as well as the coastal heaths and forests.
 There are two good pubs, a restaurant and well-stocked village store-cum-post office all in the village centre.
 Much of the area around the village is accessible open heath or mixed woodland.
-Ebenezer House forms part of a row of typical 19th Century Suffolk properties close to the thatched church in the pretty village of Westleton.
+3 Ebenezer Row forms part of a row of typical 19th Century Suffolk properties close to the thatched church in the pretty village of Westleton.
 The cottages are personally supervised by the owner who ensures high standards of housekeeping.
 If you have any special requirements please ask.
 This cottage has free Wi-Fi internet access.
 Shop: 150 yards Pub: 150 yards.
-Ground Floor: Sitting Room with TV, DVD player and CD/radio Kitchen/Dining Room with electric cooker, microwave, fridge/freezer, washing machine and dining table and chairs Easy rising stairs from the Sitting Room to First Floor: Bedroom 1 with a double bed Bedroom 2 with twin beds Bathroom with bath, shower, washbasin and w.c.
-Garden: Large enclosed garden with comfortable garden furniture.
-Parking: Available very near to the property.
+Ground Floor: Sitting Room with TV, DVD player and CD/radio Dining Room with dining table and chairs and CD/radio Kitchen with electric cooker, microwave and fridge Cloakroom with washbasin, w.c. and washing machine Rather steep cottage stairs to landing with separate access to First Floor: Bedroom 1 with a double bed and radio Bedroom 2 with twin beds Bathroom with bath, washbasin and w.c.
+Garden: Enclosed garden at rear with patio and comfortable garden furniture.
+Parking: Roadside outside the property or ample parking available at rear.
 Heating: Oil-fired central heating.
 Pets: One well-behaved dog welcome.
 Also Provided: Towels.

 |